br90218/Lowlit-Exploration/README.md

 # The Low-lit Exploration Project
 Welcome to the repository of the "Low-lit exploration project".
+Please check out the [releases page](https://github.com/br90218/Lowlit-Exploration/releases) for the latest build.

-You might find this repository to be a bit too clean from commits and merges: that's because I uploaded this entire project folder only after I'm done with my final build.
+Also, you might find this repository to be a bit too clean from commits and merges: that's because I uploaded this entire project folder only after I'm done with my final build.

 A few notes on this project:
 * This is only a school project that I only had three weeks to work on